• Home

 Question: How young can my child and I start Suzuki violin lessons?

-Answer: The average starting age of a Suzuki violin student is between 3 and 6 years old.
-However, it is never too late to start.
-The earlier students begin, the more the violin becomes a part of their lives.
+Answer: The average starting age of a Suzuki violin student is between 4 and 7 years old.
+The earlier students begin, the more the violin becomes a part of their lives, and the more likely they are to continue through high school and beyond.

-Answer: Yes.
-Participation from the parent is critical in the development of the child's musical ability.
+Answer: The Suzuki method is a parent/child program where the student and parent learn together!
 Parents attend lessons, take notes for the child, and guide practicing at home each day.
 Parents find bonding with their children at home through music as one of the most enjoyable aspects of Suzuki violin!

 Question: Will my child have any performance opportunities?